giachello/mlgw/README.md

 ![Configuration MLGW](./mlgw_sources_config.png)

 If you set up Favorites in the MLGW configuration settings, the icons and the names of these radio stations will show up in Home Assistant.
+You will need to store the icons somewhere on your local network, for example on Home Assistant's www folder.
+Replace the URL for the icon that is in the example below with your specific setup.

 ![Configuration MLGW](./mlgw_favorites_config.png)